INDElab/conversationkg/README2.md

 ### Contents

- - [conversationkg](https://github.com/pgroth/conversationkg/blob/master/conversationkg) - an installable package to parse mailing list archives into a conversation-based data structure and to build knowledges graphs from that data structure; this package is the core of this repository.
+ - [conversationkg](https://github.com/pgroth/conversationkg/blob/master/conversationkg) - an installable package to parse mailing list archives into a conversation-based data structure and to build knowledges graphs from that data structure; this package is the core of this repository

  - [scrape_W3C](https://github.com/pgroth/conversationkg/blob/master/scrape_w3c) - scripts to scrape the
-   [W3C mailing list archives](https://lists.w3.org/Archives/Public/) into a JSON-based corpus
+   [W3C mailing list archives](https://lists.w3.org/Archives/Public/) into a corpus of JSON files

  - [analytics](https://github.com/pgroth/conversationkg/blob/master/analytics) - machine learning experiments to